Advent and Christmas in Rome

 On Christmas Day each year at 12:00 noon, the Holy Father gives the Urbi et Orbi (‘to the city [of Rome] and to the world’) blessing together with a Christmas greeting from the central loggia of St. Peter’s Basilica.
 The Urbi et Orbi is the most solemn form of blessing in the Catholic Church, reserved for the most solemn of all occasions, including Christmas, Easter and the proclamation of a newly elected pope after a conclave.
 The tradition goes back to the 13th century, when Pope Gregory X instituted this form of blessing.

-Catholics who devoutly receives the Urbi et Orbi blessing may also receive a plenary indulgence under the usual conditions, which refers to:
+Catholics who devoutly receive the Urbi et Orbi blessing may also receive a plenary indulgence under the usual conditions, which are:

 Since 1985, this indulgence is granted not only to the people in St. Peter’s Square, but also to those who though unable to be physically present, “piously follow” it by radio or television.